 The real strength of acids can be judged by solvents.
 On the basis of proton interaction, solvents can be classified into four types:

-HCI acts as an acid in the water, stronger acid in NH3, weak acid in CH3COOH, neutral in C6H6 and a weak base in HF.
+HCl acts as an acid in the water, stronger acid in NH3, weak acid in CH3COOH, neutral in C6H6 and a weak base in HF.

-Bronsted-Lowry Concept Of Acid And Base
+Bronsted-Lowry Concept of Acid and Base

 Bronsted acids are hydrogen-ion or proton donors.